Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	It will login to the Hadoop page

-4. Install Anaconda
+5. Install Anaconda

-	Make sure you are in Hadoop-Master bash
+	Make sure you are in Hadoop-Master bash, if you are not in Hadoop-master bash, do the step 3.3.

-* 4.1 Download Anacoda
+* 5.1 Download Anacoda

    	```
    	#mkdir python